huyenpham2995/python2sre/sortAssets/README.md

     4.1.
 Set the header of the output file first.
 Set num=1 (for asset ID).\
     4.2.
 Sort the dictionary by key (model number).
 Loop through all items\
         4.2.1.
 Sort the value of assets[model] by the 1st element of the value array (date in datetime format).
 Loop through each value\
-            a.
-Format the assetID string (a string of 6 character, contains the num).\
+            - Format the assetID string (a string of 6 character, contains the num).\
-            b.
-Append the asset ID + model# (key) + assets[model][1:] (skip the date in datetime, which is in index 0)\
+            - Append the asset ID + model# (key) + assets[model][1:] (skip the date in datetime, which is in index 0)\
-            c.
-Join them with " " as delimeter and write it to output file.\
+            -   Join them with " " as delimeter and write it to output file.\
-            d.
-Increment the ID number.
+            -   Increment the ID number.

 ### BigO
 - Looping through all lines of input file: O(N)